Daniel Bomberg: Criticism

-The first edition generated harsh criticism by Jewish audiences, possibly because of its numerous errors, albeit mostly minor issues in the cantillation and pronunciation marks, and possibly because of the involvement of the apostate Pratensis.
-In a second edition edited by Yaakov b.
-Hayim Adonijah hundreds of such errors were fixed, and though it still generated criticism, it nonetheless served as the standard upon which future printings of Mikraot Gdolot were based.
+The first edition generated harsh criticism by Jewish audiences, possibly because of its numerous errors, albeit mostly minor issues in the cantillation and pronunciation marks, and possibly because of objections to the involvement of the Pope in authorizing the publication and of the apostate Pratensis's role as editor.
+In a second edition edited by Jacob ben Hayyim ibn Adonijah, hundreds of such errors were fixed, and though it still generated criticism, it nonetheless served as the standard upon which future printings of Mikraot Gedolot were based.

-Innovations in use of Chapter and Verse Numbers
+Innovations in use of chapter and verse numbers

-Bomberg was the first to print chapter and verse numbers in a Hebrew bible.
-Today this innovation has become so commonplace it is hard to believe how remarkable it was at the time.
-The division of the Vulgate into chapters was made in the 13th century, and Jews began adopting the numbers for use in concordances by the mid fourteen hundreds, yet until Bomberg, no Hebrew bible had ever included the chapter numbers as part of the book itself.
-Bomberg not only added the chapter numbers; he was the first to indicate verse numbers on the printed page.
-Though verse numbers were used by convention for centuries, no one had thought to include these numbers on the printed page of the bible.
-This seemingly trivial innovation immediately caught on and can be seen in many bibles of his era, and is still in use today.
+Bomberg was the first to print chapter and verse numbers in a Hebrew Bible.
+The division of the Vulgate into chapters was made in the 13th century, and Jews began adopting the numbers for use in concordances by the mid-fourteen hundreds, yet until Bomberg, no Hebrew bible had ever included the chapter numbers as part of the book itself.
+Bomberg not only added the chapter numbers; he was the first to indicate verse numbers on the printed page, a convention that had been used informally for centuries, but that had never previously been on the printed page of the bible.
+This seemingly trivial innovation immediately caught on and can be seen in many bibles of his era those printed since.

-Censorship
+Self-censorship

 Though Bomberg opposed censorship in principle, he knew of the controversial potential of printing texts seen as threatening to Christianity.
-Thus, for example, the commentary of Rabbi David Kimchi (Radak) was significantly censored because it contained material that could possibly be seen as offensive by Christians.
+Thus, for example, the commentary of Rabbi David Kimhi (RaDaK) was significantly censored because it contained material that could possibly be seen as offensive by Christians.
 These were published later in a separate book, which Bomberg released in a limited edition.

 Publication of the Babylonian Talmud (1519–23)

 Probably Bomberg's most impressive accomplishment is his publication of the editio princeps (first printed edition) of the complete Babylonian Talmud, which he completed in under four years.
-Bomberg adopted the format created by Joshua Solomon Soncino, who printed the first individual tractates of the Talmud in 1483, with the Talmud text in the middle of the page and the commentaries of Rashi and Tosfot surrounding it.
+Bomberg adopted the format created by Joshua Solomon Soncino, who printed the first individual tractates of the Talmud in 1483, with the Talmud text in the middle of the page and the commentaries of Rashi and Tosafot surrounding it, with Rashi on the inside closer to the binding and Tosafot on the outer edge of the page.
 Published with the approval of Pope Leo X, this edition became the standard format, which all later editions have followed.
 The project was overseen by chief editor Rabbi Chiya Meir b.
 David, a rosh yeshiva and dayan (judge) on the Venice rabbinical court.
-In addition to the Rashi and the Tosfot on the page, Bomberg included other commentaries at the back, such as Rabbeinu Asher (Rosh), Maimonides’ commentary on the Mishna and Piskei Tosfot.
+In addition to the Rashi and the Tosafot on the page, Bomberg included other commentaries at the back, such as Rabbeinu Asher (Rosh), Maimonides’ commentary on the Mishnah and Piskei Tosafot.